General Magic: Telescript

 Its other software, Telescript, was "software-agent technology that would search the Web and automatically retrieve information such as stock quotes and airline ticket prices."
 The script was introduced with the intent of creating a "standard for transmitting messages among any machines that compute, regardless of who makes them."

 The Telescript programming language made communications a first-class primitive of the language.
 Telescript is compiled into a cross-platform bytecode in much the same fashion as the Java programming language, but is able to migrate running processes between virtual machines.
 The developers saw a time when Telescript application engines would be ubiquitous, and interconnected Telescript engines would form a "Telescript Cloud" across which mobile applications could execute.

 Legacy

 The company achieved many technical breakthroughs, including software modems (eliminating the need for modem chips), small touchscreens and touchscreen controller ASICs, highly integrated systems-on-a-chip designs for its partners' devices, rich multimedia email, networked games, streaming television, and early versions of e-commerce.

 According to former General Magic employee Marco DeMiroz, it was the "Fairchild of the 90s."

-A documentary film about the company opened at the Tribeca Film Festival April 20, 2018.
+A documentary film, General Magic, opened at the Tribeca Film Festival on April 20, 2018.
 It was later shown at the SFFilm Festival in San Francisco on November 3, 2018.
 The company founders had hired filmmakers including Sarah Kerruish to document their development process in the 1990s, and Kerruish included some of that original footage of General Magic's offices in the film.
 The film includes interviews with Marc Porat, Andy Hertzfeld, Joanna Hoffman, Megan Smith, and Tony Fadell.